 Question: I found my soul mate.
 She’s perfect!
 Only problem is…she’s married.
-Every time we say goodbye after a few stolen hours together my heart breaks knowing she is going back to her husband.
+Every time we say goodbye after a few stolen hours together, my heart breaks knowing she is going back to her husband.
 The three of us work for the same company.
 I can’t move to another state or find another job that pays as good.
 This little secret is killing me.
 What’s the point in feeling so connected with someone you can’t share your love with?
-I think there’s something sadly wrong there somewhere!
 Any advice on coping with this moral dilemma would be greatly appreciated.
 Many thanks in advance.

-The Love Doctor’s Answer: I won’t try to dismiss your potent feelings as a ‘crush’ or an ‘infatuation’ or a ‘passing fascination’ — if you feel it’s love, then it’s love and I won’t dispute that.
+Yangki’s Answer: I won’t try to dismiss your strong feelings for her as a ‘crush’ or an ‘infatuation’ or a ‘passing fascination’, if you feel it’s love, then it’s love and I won’t dispute that.
 But remember she’s married to someone else and that means that she’s not yours – at least not right now.
 What’s making you feel so miserable is not because you love a married woman, what’s making you miserable is that you have expectations and those expectations are not being met.

 Is she your soul mate?
 I don’t know.
 There are all kinds of different soul mates and not all soul mate relationships have to translate into a sexual or romantic relationship.